htsiah/play-reactivemongo-crud/README.md

 Reactivemongo for Play 2.3 Example
 =======================
-This is a CRUD Example Play Application using reactiveMongo driver.
+This is a Play CRUD Example using reactiveMongo driver.
 It demontrates:
 <ul>
 <li>MongoDb Connection using reactiveMongoDb in Play</li>
 <li>BSONReader and BSONWriter Implementation</li>